wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 ## Make application a FIDO trusted app

-If you are working with a mobile application that implements passkeys, {{product_name}} can validate the authenticity of the application with the respective platform (Android or iOS) before performing passkey login.
+If you are working with a mobile application that implements passkeys, making it a FIDO trusted app allows {{product_name}} to validate the authenticity of the application by calling the validation services of the respective platform (Android or iOS).
 This validation ensures that the authentication requests originate from a legitimate application, safeguarding against malicious attempts to steal credentials.

+!!! note

+    If you wish to implement passkeys with [app-native authentication]({{base_path}}/guides/authentication/app-native-authentication/), it is mandatory to make your mobile application a FIDO trusted app.

 To make the application a FIDO trusted app,